rtm/upward/README.md

-`P` (for "properties") arranges for the properties (in this case, `msg`) to be upwarded to upward-aware functions to which they are passed, such as `TEXT` in the following line.
+`P` (for "properties") arranges for the properties (in this case, `msg`) to be upwarded to upward-aware functions to which they are passed, such as `TEXT` in the succeeding line.
-So when the user presses the button, and changes the value of `model.msg`, the display automatically updates itself.
+So when the user presses the button, which changes the value of `model.msg`, the display automatically updates itself.

 For conciseness, many upward functions are single uppercase letters.